Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says use for shape-testing only, not for real decisions.
-Provides programmatic safety check to avoid misuse.
+Explicitly says to use for shape-testing integration, not for real decisions.
+Provides programmatic safety checks and lists three alternative paths for real evaluations with detailed explanations of each.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.